Jumeirah’s Earth GC

 “The Clubhouse at Jumeirah Golf Estates is a place to do all those things in comfort and style, among friends.
 As carefully designed as any of my courses, the clubhouse epitomizes the unsurpassable standards I demand of all my endeavors.”

-Containing an exclusive hotel, a luxurious spa, an array of signature restaurants, a golf academy and tennis academy, some of the world's most advanced fitness resources, first-class shopping, the Norman Clubhouse is the premier destination for leisure in Dubai; a monumental, elegantly designed facility where locals and visitors alike will surely gather morning, noon and night.
+Containing an exclusive hotel, a luxurious spa, an array of signature restaurants, a golf academy and tennis academy, some of the world’s most advanced fitness resources, first-class shopping, the Norman Clubhouse, claims the Jumeirah website: “Is the premier destination for leisure in Dubai; a monumental, elegantly designed facility where locals and visitors alike will surely gather morning, noon and night.

 For those who love choice in the way they stay fit, there is no better place to work out and play than the Norman Clubhouse.
 Far more than a gym, its variety of cardiovascular and conditioning activities are complemented by several types of swimming pools, as well as a tennis academy and the total provides everything from courts for casual matches to lessons that seriously improve skills, to a fully-equipped fitness centre, a Yoga and Pilates studio and a relaxation swimming lagoon

-Five years in the making, from a barren area of desert to one of the world's most anticipated golf course developments, Jumeirah Golf Estates is opening its doors to invite a select few to take on the varied challenges of Greg Norman's new masterpieces, Fire and Earth..
+Five years in the making, from a barren area of desert to one of the world’s most anticipated golf course developments, Jumeirah Golf Estates opened its doors by issuing invitations to a select few.

 Destined to become the most exclusive club in the Middle East, the honour of playing on Fire and Earth is restricted to its members and their guests only.